jeremyschan/cryoCompare/README.md

 ## Description

-cryoCompare is an R package designed to analyse cryo-electron tomography (cryo-ET) data by retrieving tomograms from the CryoET Data Portal and comparing the performance of segmentation and denoising algorithms.
-It improves current bioinformatics workflows by providing a streamlined, standardised way to access algorithm accuracy and visualise differences across denoising and segmeentation methods, which has not previously been available in R. The package was developed using `R version 4.4.2 (2024-10-31)`, `Platform: aarch64-apple-darwin20`, and `Running under: macOS 26.0.1`.
+cryoCompare is an R package designed to analyse cryo-electron tomography (cryo-ET) data by comparing the performance of segmentation and denoising algorithms.
+It improves current bioinformatics workflows by providing a streamlined, standardised way to access algorithm accuracy and visualise differences across denoising and segmentation methods, which has not previously been available in R. The package was developed using `R version 4.4.2 (2024-10-31)`,
+`Platform: aarch64-apple-darwin20`, and `Running under: macOS 26.0.1`.

 cryoCompare was developed as part of the BCB410H: Applied Bioinformatics course at the University of Toronto, and for the Qu Lab at the National